GovTechSG/seed-documentation/post-onboarding-instructions.md

 <kbd>![after-signed-in](images/cloudflare-warp-windows/after-signed-in.png ':size=400')</kbd>

 ?> The WARP client connects your device to the Cloudflare network, which functions like a VPN.
-If you want to connect to a different VPN, first disconnect from WARP and exit it before doing so.
-If you do not exit the WARP client, it will attempt to automatically reconnect after hour and this may affect your existing VPN connection.
+If you want to connect to a different VPN, first turn off WARP connection before connecting to other VPN network.
+WARP will be automatically turned on after three hours and this will affect your other VPN connections.

 </details>